 Study of the conceptual foundations and practices of contemporary marketing as well as the planning, implementation, and control of the marketing function.
 Topics include situation analysis; marketing objectives; target market selection; and product, promotion, pricing, and physical distribution decisions.
-Course Information: Prerequisite: Completion of or concurrent enrollment in ACC 311 or equivalent and ECO 315 or equivalent, and BUS 501.
+Course Information: Prerequisites: Completion of or concurrent enrollment in ACC 311 or equivalent and ECO 315 or equivalent, and BUS 501 (a prerequisite for MBA students only).
 Peoria Cohort students must complete ACC 311 or equivalent and ECO 315 or equivalent prior to enrolling in this course.
 Restricted to Graduate and Doctoral - Springfield and Graduate - Peoria.